sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 ![Add Stripe secret key to Console](./add-stripe-to-console.png)

 > **Note**: secret key and publishable key needs to match with each
-> others.
-You can't use publishable key from different Stripe account
+> other.
+You can't use a publishable key from a different Stripe account
 > than the secret key - or mix test keys and live keys.

 ### Mapbox Access Token